Linux

 , and armhf

-Linux builds in TAR archive format are available here.
+Linux builds in TAR archive format are available in the main download repository.

 Base Installation Process